spacepy/dbprocessing/docs/concepts.rst

 Codes
 =====
-A data processing code, or simply "code", produces an output data file from one ore more inputs.
+A data processing code, or simply "code", produces an output data file from one or more inputs.
 There are several requirements on a code:

    * It must be callable from the command line.
    * It must accept one or more input files and produce a single